 If Method 2 did not work out, then follow this next steps –

-2. This will show the hidden drivers.
-Look out for your network adapter
+3. This will show the hidden drivers.
+Look out for your network adapter.

-4. You will be asked “How do you want search for the drivers?“.
-Choose the option “Search automatically for updated driver software“.
+5. When you are asked, “How do you want to search for the drivers?“, simply choose the option “Search automatically for updated driver software“.

 Try to access the network connection properties again.
 You should be able to do it.